JohnSilentHill/JohnSilentHill/README.md

 This account was originally made to document my progress with an installation of Arch Linux on my laptop (and finding repositories for programs I could use on it.)

 I figured Arch is probably not for me since I need to dualboot - which would require me turning off fastboot and hibernate.
-Also, I'd really hate for something to break (such as an audio driver) half way through something important.
+Also, I'd really hate for something to break when I'm in a lecture or doing school work.

 **Instead, I'm learning Python.**